CEI-lab/FastRobots-2023/docs/FastRobots-Sim.md

 </ol>

 #### Install Python Dependencies
-If you just upgraded your python version and used an older version in Lab2, then the virtual environment created in Lab 2 will no longer be compatible.
-Inside your project folder, delete the directory with the name of your virtual environment (**ece4960_ble**).
+If you just upgraded your Python version and used an older version in Lab2, then the virtual environment created in Lab 2 will no longer be compatible.
+Inside your project folder, delete the directory with the name of your virtual environment (**FastRobots_ble**).
 Verify it is actually deleted!
 Now, follow instructions in [Lab2](Lab2.md) to setup your new virtual environment and reinstall the packages from Lab 2.

 ### Install pip packages
 1. Activate your virtual environment.